erwan-legoff/spricture/README.md

 ### Album
 An album has basic info that can help grouping photos.
-An Album has a many-to-many relationship with a Medium.
+An Album has a many-to-many relationship with a Medium, this is represented by the AlbumMedium entity with some non-repudiation fields.